Four Reasons You Should Fire Your Current Austin Personal Injury Attorney

 Just as a doctor or physician is required to provide you with a certain level of care, a lawyer is expected to provide you with a level of professional legal guidance and service when a lawsuit is filed.

-Do I Have the Right to Fire My Lawyer?
+Can I Fire My Personal Injury Lawyer?

 To do this, you need to put it in writing.
-Send your lawyer a letter clearly stating that you are ending the professional agreement and that all work on your case should immediately end.
+Send your lawyer a letter clearly stating that you are ending the professional agreement and that all work on your personal injury case should immediately end.

-Key things to remember include having another lawyer already lined up to take your case, and securing all your case files or having them made available to your new lawyer as quickly as possible.
+Key things to remember include having another lawyer already lined up to take your case, and securing all your case files or having them made available to your new personal injury lawyer as quickly as possible.

 Be aware, though, that unless you have another payment arrangement in place, you’ll most likely be required to pay for the services your former lawyer has already performed on your behalf, up to the moment of termination.